1j01/simple-console/README.md

 * Solarized and retro themes

+* Position the command history menu better?

+* Provide an API for adding buttons and menus?

 #### Packaging

 * Rename project because "simple-console" is taken on npm.
-I'm thinking "cute-console"
+I'm thinking "cute-console"...

 * Web Component?